-Speaking of fishing, late November steelhead fishing ranks at the top of the best time to fish list.
-If you are lucky enough to be fishing, I trust you are doing well and/or enjoying yourself.
+Late November steelhead fishing ranks at the top of the best time to fish list.
+If you are lucky enough to be fishing then, I trust you will do well and/or enjoy yourself.

 If like me, you are preparing for company during the holidays, hanging decorations and providing Uber services for family members, you can do some steelhead preparations for your next fishing trip.